Author earnings are in freefall. 25% of all authors surveyed earned $0 in book-related income in 2017.

 I view a lot of books on Amazon, and it is surprising how many authors don’t bother to set up an Amazon Author page.

-If you don’t have one, or you have not updated it in a long while, optimising your author page should be the first thing you can do to help sell books.
+If you don’t have one, or you have not updated it in a long while, optimizing your author page should be the first thing you can do to help sell books.

 3. Promote your books

-There is no doubt that you need some forms of book promotion.
+There is no doubt that you need some form of book promotion.